radcamp/radcamp.github.io/Marseille2020/Jupyter_Notebook_Setup.md

 > **NB:** If you're a native R coder, [R markdown files](https://rmarkdown.rstudio.com/) provide a conceptually identical experience.

+**Everything below here is provided for your future reference if you want to run jupyter on your laptop.**

-# Getting Set up with Jupyter Notebooks
+# Getting Set up with Jupyter Notebooks (on your local computer)
 Setting up a Jupyter notebook session involves running a couple commands on your local machine.